 You Can Check Our Tour Packages to Luxor City to find out how the city is So Beautiful:

-Where is The Temple of Hatshepsut Located
+Where is Hatshepsut Temple Located

 Queen Hatshepsut’s funerary temple is a semi-rock-carved monument.
 The Queen’s temple became a jaw-dropping engineering masterpiece of the ancient architects due to its unique characteristics.
 It is located in the Valley of the Kings.
 It is a natural rock amphitheater located in the vicinity of Thebes, near present-day Deir el-Bahri, straight across from the Nile River.
 This ancient religious and funeral complex, carved out of a deep bay of cliffs, was a major religious and funerary site in the Theban region during ancient times.

-The Temple of Hatshepsut Design and Layout
+Hatshepsut Temple Design and Layout

 In 1479 B.C., Queen Hatshepsut issued the order to build this magnificent temple.
 She constructed the temple to depict the story of her life, which took roughly fifteen years to finish.
 Hatshepsut’s administrator, Senenmut, designed the temple.
 He carefully built it based on the Temple of Mentuhotep II, but he expanded every part of it.